Actively Managed ETFs vs Managed Funds: Critical Differences

 |Application process including anti-money laundering (AML) and know-your-customer (KYC)||

-Essentially the main difference boils down to access, which may mean the Active ETFs may suit investors looking to invest but have smaller deposits.
-For more information on how Active ETF differ to other products, download our Active ETF product distinctions flyer (PDF).
+Essentially the main difference boils down to access, which may mean an Active ETF may suit investors looking to invest but have smaller deposits or want the simplicity of buying and selling on a stock exchange.
+For more information on how Active ETFs differ to other products, download our Active ETF product distinctions flyer (PDF).

 This document is issued by FIL Responsible Entity (Australia) Limited ABN 33 148 059 009, AFSL No. 409340 (“Fidelity Australia”).
 Fidelity Australia is a member of the FIL Limited group of companies commonly known as Fidelity International.